-• Objective: To communicate with surrounding communities when proposed development is on a boundary or the development could have impacts on the adjacent community.
+- Objective: To communicate with surrounding communities when proposed development is on a boundary or the development could have impacts on the adjacent community. - Objective: To communicate with Towns in Marathon County and to include Pine River in Lincoln County and Ackley in Langlade County.

-The Town of Plover encourages communication with adjacent communities when new development potentially affects those communities, or occurs on the border with those communities.
+• The Town of Hewitt encourages communication with adjacent communities when new development potentially affects those communities, or occurs on the border with those communities.

-- Maintain a list of the appropriate person(s) to call when development is occurring on the Town boundary or may have and impact on another community. - Meet with potentially affected communities to disclose potential impacts and discuss possible mitigation or cooperation.
+• Maintain a list of the appropriate person(s) to call when development is occurring on the Town boundary or may have and impact on another community.